codecentric/apple-swift-playground/README.md

 Apple Swift Language Playground
 ===============================

-This repo provides space for sharing intersting tidbits found while trying out Apple's new Swift programming language.
+This repo provides space for sharing interesting tidbits found while trying out Apple's new Swift programming language.

-Examples are grouped by loosly defined categories represented by folders.
+Examples are grouped by loosely defined categories represented by folders.
 To try them out, you can just paste the code into a new Xcode 6 beta Playground.

+## Article

+A collaborator has written down some of his findings/opinions in a blog article on our corporate blog.
+Feel free to check it out at https://blog.codecentric.de/en/2014/06/10-early-thoughts-swift-programming-language/ .

 ## Table of Contents